Theeagleofwallstreet/theeaglesbot/README.md

-# theeaglesbot
+# Algoedgebot
 # TheEagleOfWallStreet Trading Bot

 ### Overview

-TheEagleOfWallStreet is an automated trading bot designed to trade the GBP/USD currency pair on the 1-hour timeframe.
+Thealgoedgebot is an automated trading bot designed to trade the XAU/USD currency pair on the 4-hour timeframe.
 This bot is built using MQL4 and is intended to execute trades based on specific technical patterns and conditions.

 ### Strategy